Today, I want to talk to you about SEO.

 Step 5 - Begin your post with an intro

-Include an introduction in the beginning of your post (that contains your keyword).
+Include an introduction at the beginning of your post (that contains your keyword).
 Don’t start your post with an image.
 I admit I use to do that too.

 Step 6 - Use H2 and H3 heading's